 It is also essential for members to remember that the animal anatomy, physiology, etc., is not the same as those of human beings.
 Therefore, even if the safety and efficacy of Ivermectin can be confirmed; the final product for human consumption that uses a similar active ingredient will most probably be different from the animal product.

 CAMAF cannot verify national statistics but can state that the Scheme statistics are aligned with national statistics produced in terms of an increase in deaths.
 We believe that the statistics may be under-reported as deaths post COVID-19 infections caused by complications from the disease, for e.g. a heart attack or embolism, are not reported as COVID-19 deaths.

-Although the private hospitals are busy, they have prepared for the second wave and CAMAF members have not experienced problems in accessing hospitals.
+Although private hospitals become very busy when infections increase.
+However, CAMAF members have not experienced problems in accessing hospitals.
 We receive regular updates from hospitals in terms of their occupancy.

 FAKE NEWS AND MISINFORMATION CAN BE A BIG THREAT TO COVID-19 VACCINATION EFFORTS.
 Living in a digital world means that we have access to the latest information on just about any subject.
 While this can be powerful and empowering, it can also be harmful.

 It is therefore very important that you get all your COVID-19 information from credible sources.